 Sandy Hook defamation lawsuit in Connecticut will resume, judge rules

-A Connecticut lawsuit against InfoWars host Alex Jones can proceed after a federal bankruptcy court judge said Monday the case should be remanded back to state court.
+A Connecticut lawsuit against Infowars host Alex Jones can proceed after a federal bankruptcy court judge said this week the case should be remanded back to state court.
 The decision comes even though the parent company of Infowars, Free Speech Systems, recently filed for federal bankruptcy protection.

-Jones was sued for defamation in Connecticut in 2018.
+Jones was sued in 2018 for defamation in Connecticut.
 The plaintiffs contend they were “profoundly harmed” when Jones repeatedly said the shooting at Sandy Hook Elementary School didn’t happen and accused the victims’ families of being crisis actors.
 Jones has already lost the case by default, but it’s up to a jury to decide how much Jones should pay in damages.

 Free Speech Systems filed for bankruptcy on July 29.
 Four days later, while prospective jurors were being interviewed in a Waterbury courtroom, Jones’ attorney told the judge in the case that it was being removed to federal bankruptcy court in Bridgeport.